 ➤shoe length

-The rule here is that the shoe must offer at least 1 to 2 thumb widths more space than your own foot length.
+The shoe must offer at least 1 to 2 thumb widths more space than your foot length.
 This extra length is needed for rolling because the bent foot is longer than when standing normally on the ground.
 Also, the extra length compensates for the fact that the foot becomes wider and longer when running due to blood circulation.

 ➤shoe width

-The width of the shoe is also important.
-The foot does not lie on the seams of the sole but is framed by it.
-The width can be easily checked on the insole of a shoe.
-If the foot completely covers the sole, the shoe is too narrow.
+The width is equally crucial.
+The foot should not rest directly on the seams of the sole but rather be framed by it.
+You can easily check the width on the insole of a shoe.
+If your foot completely covers the sole, then the shoe is too narrow for you.

 What You Should Consider When Switching From Classic Hiking Shoes to Barefoot Shoes?

-Is it commonplace to walk barefoot, or are your feet always wrapped in classic shoes?
-If you have not had much experience with barefoot shoes or walking barefoot in everyday life, it is not recommended to take part in a long hike in the mountains.
-It doesn’t matter whether you’re a hiking pro or a beginner: Anyone who has rarely or never walked barefoot before, even in barefoot shoes, will overwhelm their own feet.
+Is it common to walk barefoot, or are your feet typically clad in traditional shoes?
+If you haven’t had much experience with barefoot shoes or walking barefoot in everyday life, it’s not recommended to embark on a long hike in the mountains.
+Whether you’re a seasoned hiker or a beginner, individuals who have seldom or never walked barefoot, even in barefoot shoes, can strain their feet excessively.

 FAQs